Pankisi Gorge crisis: Aftermath

-In April 2013, one Chechen fighter who had lived in the Pankisi estimated that around one hundred Kists and Chechens from the Gorge were then fighting in Syria against the government of Bashar al-Assad.
+In April 2013, one Chechen fighter who had lived in the Pankisi estimated that around one hundred Kists and Chechens from the Gorge were then fighting in Syria against the government of Bashar al-Assad in the Syrian civil war.

 The former senior Islamic State leader Tarkan Batirashvili, otherwise known as "Omar the Chechen," grew up in Pankisi, which was still home to some of his family as of 2014.
 In 2014, Batirashvilii reportedly threatened to return to the area to lead a Muslim attack on Russian Chechnya.
 However, the threat never came into fruition, and Batirashvili was killed during a battle in the Iraqi town of Al-Shirqat in 2016.

 In 2016, a man by the name of Jakolo, styling himself the representative of the Islamic State in Georgia, gave an interview to a journalist in the Pankisi village of Jokolo.
-He also claimed to supply information to Georgian intelligence.